ComputerMentorsGroup/MTA-HTML5/lesson 2/README.md

 * `<div id="...">`
     * DIVs should be named, just like within a house we have names for rooms such as the kitchen or bedroom.
     Sometimes you willl need to **nest** your DIVs to give them extra styling power.
-We will go into this more later, bust as an example, a kitchen might contain the dining room all in one.
+We will go into this more later, but as an example, a kitchen might contain the dining room all in one.
 IDs are usually used with JavaScript to make your web pages dynamic and interactive.
 DIVs may also be given both an ID and a CLASS name.

 # Challenge 2